 1. Home improvements

 One of the most popular reasons for opening a HELOC is home renovations.
-Because a HELOC allows for accessing large amounts of money over time as needed, it can be especially useful for costly, ongoing projects.
+Because a HELOC allows for accessing large amounts of money over time as needed, it can be especially useful for costly projects such as upgrades, renovations or preparing your house to be sold.

 It’s always a good idea to have an emergency fund that includes three to six months of living expenses.
 If you do not have this type of cash set aside and an emergency arises, a HELOC can provide an option for accessing cash.
 When using a HELOC for this purpose, however, it’s a good idea to have a repayment plan or you could easily slip into deeper debt.